 Component 02: Externally Set Assignment (40%)

-Assessment is at the end of the second year and comprises assessment of units 1 & 2 by internal marking and external moderation.
+Assessment is at the end of the second year and comprises assessment by internal marking and external moderation.
 The Externally Set Assignment is set after Christmas of the second year.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

-Grade C in Art, Textiles or Graphic Design if taken.
+Grade 4 in Art, Textiles or Graphic Design if taken.

-Applicants who have not taken an Art-related GCSE course may be admitted to the course subject to satisfactory completion of a practical assessment task OR Merit in BTEC Level 2 Diploma in Art.
+Applicants who have not taken an Art-related GCSE course may be admitted to the course subject to satisfactory completion of a practical assessment task.